 - Capsular contractue– Patients occasionally will develop a capsular contracture, which is a tightening of the body’s tissue that forms around the implant.
 In some cases we can address this surgically and use your existing implants but we generally recommend replacement with new implants especially if they are older ones.

 The surgical procedure of implant removal/replacement ranges from very short (less than 1 hour) to fairly long and complex (3 hours or more).
-We perform all these procedures in the operating room under a general anesthetic on an outpatient basis.
+We perform most of these procedures in the operating room under a general anesthetic on an outpatient basis.
+Some implant removals can be performed in our office using local anesthesia.

 Prior to your surgery we will obtain as much information as we can about your existing implants.
 Of course, if we have placed your original implants we will have this information readily available.
 If they were placed elsewhere, we will do our best to find these records with your help.
 This information is very helpful in choosing your new implants.